unicef/publicgoods-toolkit/policy.md

 This module is about national and international policies that shape the environment in which digital public goods (DPGs) function as well as how to design public agency level policies to encourage use and production of DPGs.

-Government policies impact every aspect of a DPG, directly and indirectly, from the ease of creating new private businesses and government procurement strategies to encourage specific directions in innovation and social welfare to eroding trust in vulnerable communities through tech surveillance.
-Government policies could encourage the creation of DPGs by linking early education investments in open source to fostering economic development (e.g. India), or they could discourage DPGs by objecting to open source encryption methods that could help protect vulnerable populations or to open data sharing to could help target services to those most in need.
-Government policies matter because they direct attention and funding, set boundaries for private business and investment, and shape a narrative around what matters and why.
+Government policies impact every aspect of a DPG, directly and indirectly, from the ease of creating new businesses and government procurement to encourage specific directions in innovation and social welfare to surveillance in the name of national security that also erodes trust in vulnerable communities.
+Government policies could encourage the creation of DPGs by linking early education investments in open source to fostering economic development (e.g. India), or they could discourage DPGs by objecting to open source encryption methods that could help protect vulnerable populations, or to open data sharing to help direct services to those most in need.
+Government policies matter because they direct national attention and funding, set boundaries for private business and investment, and shape a narrative around what matters and why.

 In this module, we narrow in on a few high-level policy considerations that DPGs are most likely to encounter and need to consider.
 Many of these policy considerations flow from the legal structures within which DPG usage and production takes place.
 Among these structures, three of the most important are copyrights, patents, and trademarks.
-Although these are sometimes lumped together under the term "intellectual property", it's usually helpful to think of them separately, as they serve very different purposes.
+Although these are sometimes lumped together under the term intellectual property,' it's usually helpful to think of them separately, as they serve very different purposes.
 We will discuss these, along with commerical use, in separate sections below.
 Each such section starts with a basic explanation of the concept.

-We also briefly review Security and Data Privacy policy and touch upon how FOSS policy can be better aligned with national education and innovation policies.
+We also briefly review Security and Data Privacy policies and touch upon how FOSS policy can be better aligned with national education and innovation policies.

 Detailed recommendations for putting some of these policy considerations into practice are generally found in the later modules on [Procurement](#procurement) and [Adoptability Assessment](#adoptability).
 For example, while we touch upon procurement policy as a national-level tool here, detailed procurement policy recommendations useful at a DPG level are in the Procurement Model, and assessing security when evaluating an open source project is in the [Adoptability] module(#adoptability).
-The exceptions to this are data privacy and cybersecurity policy at a national level, for which we cover detailed recommendations here.
+The exceptions to this are data privacy and cybersecurity policy at a national level, for which we also cover detailed recommendations here.

 TBD [@imahgoub
 says](https://github.com/unicef/publicgoods-toolkit/pull/24#discussion_r658086768):